kat-hall123/codepath-project1/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+Shout out to all my instructors as well as the tech supports!
+All were very understanding when issues occurred and genuinely wanted to help me fix it, but also understand where I went wrong.